Friday, January 15th 2010

-- What role does the municipal play in the social economy sector?
+- What role does the municipal government play in the social economy sector?

 - What are the best practices in municipal support of the social economy sector?

-- How can community citizens engage municipal in supporting the social economy sector?
+- How can community citizens engage municipal government in supporting the social economy sector?

 Marguerite Mendell is Associate Professor in the School of Community and Public Affairs and Director of the Karl Polanyi Institute of Political Economy at Concordia University, Montreal, Canada.